wrenchpilot/ISS_Tracker_M5StickCPlus/README.md

 ### 3. Configure Settings (Optional)

-Edit `user_settings.h` to set your home location and optional WiFi credentials:
+Edit `include/user_settings.h` to set your home location and optional WiFi credentials:
 ```cpp
 // WiFi credentials (optional - can be configured via web portal)
 #define WIFI_SSID ""        // Leave empty to use portal